ADGEfficiency/adgefficiency.github.io/_posts/2016-12-12-imbalance-price-visualization.md

 ![]({{ "/assets/imba_vis/hour.png"}})

-**Figure 5 - Daily statistics of the imbalance price across 2015-2017**
+**Figure 5 - Daily statistics of the Imbalance Price across 2015-2017**

 Figure 5 also shows seasonality - this time on a daily basis.
 Interestingly the price is most volatile in the afternoon - although it is likely that an outlier is distoriting this (seen by the maximum price also occurs in this time period).

 It can also be useful to look at the distribution of time series.
-Figure 6 shows a histogram and the kernel density plot of the imbalance price.
+Figure 6 shows a histogram and the kernel density plot of the Imbalance Price.

 ```python
 plot_distribution(elexon, 'Imbalance_price [£/MWh]', fig_name='figs/distribution.png')